State of M&A Data Rooms — Q1 2026 Read the report →

 This guide is built for founders who want a clean answer to: Who should I pitch, why them, and how do I avoid wasting 8 weeks?

 When preparing your pitch, having a professional data room is essential.
 Peony helps healthcare startups organize investor materials with AI-powered document organization, track investor engagement with page-level analytics, and securely share sensitive financial and clinical data.
-With transparent pricing at $40/user/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.
+With transparent pricing at $40/admin/month, Peony delivers enterprise-grade secure data rooms without the $5,000-20,000 per-deal costs of legacy platforms.

 1) How to pick the right healthcare investors